php/php-langspec/spec/10-expressions.md

 **Semantics**

-Given the expression `e1 ? e2 : e3`, if `e1` is `TRUE`, then and only then is `e2` evaluated, and the result and its type become the result and type of the whole expression.
+Given the expression `e1 ? e2 : e3`, if `e1` is `true`, then and only then is `e2` evaluated, and the result and its type become the result and type of the whole expression.
 Otherwise, then and only then is `e3` evaluated, and the result and its type become the result and type of the whole expression.
 There is a sequence point after the evaluation of `e1`.
 If `e2`